 Scott Thompson represents telecommunications industry clients before the FCC, state public service commissions, local governments, and the courts.
 He has successfully litigated numerous cases to protect the rights of communications providers to deploy their networks and facilities from trial level all the way to the United States Supreme Court.
-Scott is a nationally-recognized expert on deployment of wireless infrastructure and services.
+Scott is nationally-recognized for his knowledge on deployment of wireless infrastructure and services.
 He works with leading wireless and wireline communications companies to develop successful national deployment and regulatory strategies and when necessary litigate to protect the companies’ legal rights.
-He is also experienced in a variety of matters, from commercial and regulatory disputes to access issues to policy, regulatory and competition matters.
+He is also experienced in a variety of matters, from commercial and regulatory disputes to access issues to policy, regulatory, and competition matters.

 Scott's clients include: T-Mobile, Crown Castle (f/k/a NextG Networks), ExteNet, and Skyway Towers.

 Advises multiple wireless industry participants in developing strategy for deployment of facilities under Section 6409(a) of the Middle Class Taxpayer Relief and Jobs Creation Act of 2012 (aka the "collocation by right" statute).
 (Ongoing)

 Representing a national wireless carrier before various local governments on matters relating to local regulation of wireless facility siting.
 (Ongoing)

 NextG Networks of Cal., Inc. v.
 City of Huntington Beach

 Lead counsel for distributed antenna system (DAS) operator, NextG, in federal and state court litigation challenging municipal regulation of wireless deployment in public rights of way.
 SACV 07-1471 ABC (RNBx) (C.D.
 Cal.
 Ongoing) Read more

 Representing DAS providers in obtaining state regulatory authority certificates in more than 30 states.
 (Ongoing)